Submanifolds with nonparallel first normal bundle revisited: A class of ruled extensions

-have constant dimension $d>0$ on $M^n$ and thus form a tangent subbundle $D\subset TM$.
-Assume also that $P$ (hence $L$) is parallel along $D$ in the normal connection.
-Notice that the latter condition is equivalent to the parallelism of $P$ along $D$ in $\R^N$.
+have constant dimension $d>0$ on $M^n$ (thus form a tangent subbundle $D\subset TM$). \item[(iii)] The subbundle $P$ is parallel along $D$ in the normal connection, thus in $\R^N$.
+Hence, also $L$ is parallel along $D$ in the normal connection. \end{itemize}